visionmedia/expressjs.com/CONTRIBUTING.md

     - page structure or user interface enhancements

-2. **Content Related**: spelling errors, incorrect/outdated Express documentation, adding missing content.
+2. **Content Related**: spelling errors, incorrect/outdated Express JS documentation, adding missing content.
-    - _We love any reports of typos.
-If you see one, fixing it is a great way to help_.
+    - We love any reports of typos.
+If you see one, fixing it is a great way to help.

 3. **Translation Related**: spelling errors, incorrect/poorly translated words, adding new full site translations.
 > [!IMPORTANT]
 > All translation submissions are currently paused.
 See this [notice](#notice-we-have-paused-all-translation-contributions) for more information.

-   - _If you want to do a full site translation, or just translate a single page, there's a section specifically related to [translations](#contributing-translations) below_.
+   - If you want to do a full site translation, or just translate a single page, there's a section specifically related to [translations](#contributing-translations) below.

 #### Want to work on a backlog issue?

 We often have bugs or enhancements that need work.
-You can find these on our repo [https://github.com/expressjs/expressjs.com/issues](https://github.com/expressjs/expressjs.com/issues).
+You can find these under our repo's [Issues tab](https://github.com/expressjs/expressjs.com/issues).
 Check out the tags to find something that's a good match for you.

 #### Have an idea?
 Found a bug?

-If you've found a bug or a typo, or if you have an idea for an enhancement, please submit a [new issue](https://github.com/expressjs/expressjs.com/issues/new?assignees=&labels=&projects=&template=3other.md).
-You can do this by going to our [repo](https://github.com/expressjs/expressjs.com) and opening a "New Issue" under the **Issues** tab.
-If you submit it, we will respond.
+If you've found a bug or a typo, or if you have an idea for an enhancement, you can:
+- Submit a [new issue](https://github.com/expressjs/expressjs.com/issues/new?assignees=&labels=&projects=&template=3other.md) on our repo.
+Do this for larger proposals, or if you'd like to discuss or get feedback first.
+- Make a [Github pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+If you have already done work and it's ready to go, feel free to send it our way.

 ## Contributor's Guide to Getting Started

-If you want to learn about working on Expressjs.com, this is the right place.
-Follow the steps below to get started.

-#### TL;DR
-1. Open an issue and get approval.
-2. Make your pull request, and celebrate being a contributor.
+The steps below will guide you through the expressjs.com contribution process.

-#### Step1: Opening a New Issue
+#### Step1: (OPTIONAL) Opening a New Issue
 So, you've found a problem that you want to fix, or have a site enhancement you want to make.
-1. The first step is to open an [issue](https://github.com/expressjs/expressjs.com/issues/new?assignees=&labels=&projects=&template=3other.md).
-    - Give the issue a good title and be sure to fill in the description section, writing as much detail on your proposal as possible.
+1. If you want to get feedback or discuss, open a discussion [issue](https://github.com/expressjs/expressjs.com/issues/new/choose) prior to starting work.
+This is not required, but encouraged for larger proposals.
+    - While we highly encourage this step, it is only for submissions proposing significant change.
+It  helps us to clarify and focus the work, and ensure it aligns with overall project priorities.
+    - For submissions proposing small minor improvements or corrections, this is not needed.
+You can skip this step.
-    - Don't leave anything blank!
-The more details you provide the more feedback we can give.
+    - When opening an issue please give it title and fill in the description section.
+The more details you provide, the more feedback we can give.

-2. Next, the Express documentation team will respond with feedback on your submission.
-We read all submissions and try our best to always respond quickly with feedback.
+2. After receiving your issue the Express JS documentation team will respond with feedback.
+We read every submissions and always try to respond quickly with feedback.
-    - After you've received approval, *only then* should you start work or make any pull requests.
-    - If you really want to see you work merged into a super popular open source project, *and you do*, please always follow our process and open an issue first.
-    - __Please don't skip straight to a pull request unless you are totally sure your work is unique__.
-This is just because we never want anyone's time or hard work to go to waste on duplicated work.
+    - For submissions proposing significant change, we encourage you to follow the review process before starting work.

 #### Step2: Get the Application Code Base

-After you've been approved, now you can clone the repo and get the code.
+Clone the repo and get the code:
 - `git clone https://github.com/expressjs/expressjs.com.git`

+Now that you've got the code you're ready to start making your changes!

-This is a list of the main sections of the application, where most changes are likely to be made.
-This may help you identify where files you need to change live.
+But just in case you need a little extra explanation, this section outlines the main sections of the code base, where most changes are likely to be made.

 **Markdown Page Files**:
 - These files render to html and make up the individual pages of the site.
 Most of the site's documentation text content is written in `md` files.